 The first step is to make sure your organization is eligible for a Stripe account.
 Sign up for free on their website before continuing if you haven’t already.

 You will also need the main GiveWP donation plugin for WordPress.
 It comes with a built-in Stripe Gateway and no up-front costs.
 We also have a premium add-on with more features to enhance Stripe donations your GiveWP-powered site.
-The add-on is included in our Pricing Plans and can also be purchased individually.
+The add-on is included in all of our Pricing Plans.

 There are a few differences between the free Stripe gateway and the Stripe Payment Gateway add-on.
 If you’re not sure which you should use, check out the documentation.